jguida941/vault_server/README.md

 # THE VAULT V1 - Your Personal Music Library

-**The Vault** is a revolutionary music player that transforms YouTube into your personal, ad-free music library.
-Built as a native desktop application, it lets you curate, organize, and play your favorite tracks without interruptions, tracking, or advertisements.
+**The Vault** The Vault is a private, server-based music player that turns YouTube into your personal, ad-free library.
+Current status: it runs as a Node.js server with an HTML frontend (browser mode).
+The Electron desktop app is not yet implemented, use the server + web UI for now to curate, organize, and play your tracks without ads, tracking, or interruptions.

 **⚠️ Work in Progress.
 This project is still under heavy development**
 <br>